AnasAlhwid/qatam-cli/README.md

 ## Current status

 This project is currently under development and testing.
-There are two main stages in progress: **_Git_** and **_GitHub_**.
+There are three main stages in progress: **_Windows OS_**, **_Git_**, and **_GitHub_**.
 Once these stages are completed, the CI/CD stage will begin, focusing on community support, bug fixes, user experience enhancements, new commands, and feature creation.

 ## Support